 5 Signs That Meat Has Gone Bad

-Here are four pointers to help you know if a raw steak has gone bad.
+Here are four pointers to help you know if meat is stale.

 1. Awful Smell